-Details of the RLDA'S ESC Plan may be shown on, but is not limited to, the plan, profile, typical section and detail sheets of the construction plan set.
-The ESC Plan shall contain the following information:
+Details of the RLDA'S ESC Plan may be shown on, but is not limited to, the plan, profile, typical section and detail sheets of the construction plan set or other such documents.
+The ESC Plan shall, at a minimum, contain the following information:

-- 5.4.1 ESC General Notes (see IIM-LD-110). - 5.4.2 Limits of clearing and grading. - 5.4.3 Location of temporary and permanent erosion and sediment control and related stormwater management features. - 5.4.4 Construction details for any temporary or permanent erosion and sediment control or related stormwater management features if different from the VDOT R&B Standards and Specifications. - 5.4.5 Location of any surface waters, wetland features, or other environmentally sensitive/critical areas within or immediately adjacent to the RLDA area.
-(Such features located within close proximity of the project, yet outside the limits of the plan, shall be described in the ESC General Note E-1.) - 5.4.6 Location of other potential pollutant sources as described in ESC General Note E-1.
+- 5.4.1 Section I, II and III notes of the SWPPP General Information Sheets (see latest version of IIM-LD-246). - 5.4.2 Limits of clearing and grading (plan view and typical section). - 5.4.3 Location of temporary and permanent erosion and sediment control and related permanent stormwater management features (plan view). - 5.4.4 Construction details for any temporary or permanent erosion and sediment control or related permanent stormwater management features if different from the VDOT R&B Standards and Specifications.

+- 5.4.5 Location of any surface waters, wetland features, or other environmentally sensitive/critical areas within or immediately adjacent to the RLDA area.
+(Such features located within close proximity of the project, yet outside the limits of the construction plans or other such documents, shall be described in Note 6 in Section I of the SWPPP General Information Sheets (see latest version of IIM-LD-246). - 5.4.6 Appropriate existing and proposed topographic features.